CoLRev-Environment/colrev/docs/source/resources/extensions/development.rst

-.. _extension development:

 Extension development process
 =============================

 Extensions are referred through its respective endpoints, these endpoints can be enabled in ``settings.json`` of a project.
-The interfaces for the extension endpoints are documented in the :ref:`extension interfaces <extension interfaces>` section.
+The interfaces for the extension endpoints are documented in the :doc:`extension interfaces </dev_docs/extensions>` section.

 Extension development base guidelines
 -------------------------------------